 - For tips and sources concerning company financial ratios, try the Library guide: Ratio Analysis.

-- If you don't see what you need here, check out Research Data & Statistics Sources & Support via the SFU Library: SFU Library's resources and services concerning locating, acquiring, citing, and managing research data and statistics.
+- If you don't see what you need here, check out Data & statistics information resources: SFU Library's resources and services concerning locating, acquiring, citing, and managing research data and statistics.

 Here are a few general sources:

 Time series of Canadian data on national accounts, financial institutions, corporate finance, government, population, labour, prices, construction, investment, trade, travel, and industry.
 Note: SFU researchers also have access to current and historical versions of CANSIM via UToronto's CHASS server.